jessicalumian/jessicalumian.github.io/_pages/about.md

 Hi, I'm Jessica!
 I'm interested in bioinformatics, microbiology, and data management.

 My PhD focused on Cyanobacteria living in ice-covered lakes in Antarctica.
 I generated new genomes from microbial mats and studied how they can survive in harsh conditions.
-I also analyzed the biogeography of these genomes by finding them existing public metagenomes from around the globe!
+I also analyzed the biogeography of these genomes by finding them in existing public metagenomes from around the globe.

 I'm currently a postdoctoral scholar with the NIH Common Fund Data Ecosystem.
 I run trainings and hackathons and provide product support for the [CFDE metadata catalog portal](https://app.nih-cfde.org/).